 “Wow, so was I… In another lifetime.”
 He said.

 “I used to work for Getty Images.
-I used to cover the Balkans… There came a point in my life when everyone I knew died.
+I used to cover the Balkans… [Scott worked as the darkroom manager for Archive Photos which was eventually acquired by Getty Images.
+It has not been corroborated if Scott had been in the Balkans] There came a point in my life when everyone I knew died.
 I lost everyone in my family… My wife, 13 years younger then me, she used to joke that she would die young, and she did of heart disease, 2 years ago… I lost… and I took a leave of absence,” he paused and looked me in the eye, “Well, you know what they say, when it rains it pours, and here I am now.
 On the street.
 Begging.”

 I just wanted to update everyone on Scott’s status.
 Since posting yesterday’s image quite a few of his friends have contacted me from RIT - where he did his PJ grad schooling, and Archive Photos - where he was a darkroom tech in the 90’s.
 Currently we are all trying to figure out how to best help him, and Ill be going back out today to try and find him.